dell/csm-docs/content/docs/csidriver/installation/test/certcsi.md

 ## Running Cert-CSI

+> Log files are located in the `logs` directory in the working directory of cert-csi.\
+> Report files are located in `$HOME/.cert-csi/reports` directory.\
+> Database (SQLite) file for functional test suites is `cert-csi-functional.db` in the working directory of cert-csi.

 To get information on how to use the program, you can use built-in help.
 If you're using a UNIX-like system and enabled _auto-completion feature_ while installing the tool, then you can use shell's built-in auto-completion to navigate through program's subcommands and flags interactively by just pressing TAB.

 To run cert-csi, you have to point your environment to a kube cluster.
 This allows you to receive dynamically formatted suggestions from your cluster.